alkaldt/HaverlandSmartbox/README.md

    ...
 ```

+> [!WARNING]
-**Warning: currently logs might include credentials, so please be careful when
+> Currently logs might include credentials, so please be careful when
-sharing excerpts from logs**
+sharing excerpts from logs

 See the [Home Assistant logger docs] for how to view the actual logs.
 Please
 file a [Github issue] with any problems.